codetheweb/Pigeon/README.md

 #### Java runs in the browser, so are there any plans to add the GRIP source as a Java applet?
 Probably not.
 The source for GRIP clocks in at over 100 MBs, mostly because they included OpenCV with it.
 It might work if someone made a 'Lite' version that consists of just a frontend that communicates with the server.

+#### Why are config files for GRIP stored in a root directory (`/grip-config`)?
+They're stored there so that if you want to upgrade Pigeon by trashing `/var/www/html` and re-cloning, you won't lose the files.